 - Alma – Marceau (Line 9) – The 1854 battle of Alma in which the French-English-Ottoman allies defeated the Russians.
-The newest bridge to cross the Seine completed two years later was named Pont de l’Alma, and later gave its name to the metro station.
+The bridge to cross the Seine that was completed two years later was named Pont de l’Alma, and later gave its name to the metro station.

 - Gare d’Austerlitz (Line 5) – Battle of Austerlitz which was also known as the Battle of the Three Emperors.
 In what is perhaps the greatest victory by Napoleon Bonaparte, France defeated a larger Russian and Austrian army led by Emperor Alexander I and Holy Roman Emperor Francis II.

 - Buzenval (Line 9) – This is where the Battle of Buzenval of the Siege of Paris, part of the Franco-Prussian War took place on 19 January 1871.